nikolliervin/clipmate/README.md

 ## License

-This extension is distributed under the GNU General Public License v3.0.
+This extension is distributed under the MIT License.